Dream is Wonderful, Yet Unclear

 The title Dream is Wonderful, Yet Unclear is borrowed from the lyrics of March of Enthusiasts, from the Soviet movie The Bright Way (1940), starring Lyubov Orlova in the role of a female weaver, who made her ‘Cinderella’ journey from peasant to Stakhanovite, a heroic worker.
 This line of the song was later censored because of doubt raised by the word ‘unclear’.
 The idea of a wonderful dream is intended as a common thread throughout the book but so too is the lack of clarity that characterizes our memories of the past.

 The book is in 3 languages - Estonian, Russian and English.
-It is designed by Jaan Evart (EE/NL), contributed by Liisa Kaljula (EE), Philipp Dorl (UK) and supported by the Cultural Endowment of Estonia, British Council in Estonia, Creative Europe Programme of the European Union A Woman’s Work and Gallery of Photography Ireland.
+It is designed by Jaan Evart (EE/NL), contributed by Liisa Kaljula (EE), Philipp Dorl (UK) and supported by the Cultural Endowment of Estonia, British Council in Estonia, Creative Europe Programme of the European Union A Woman’s Work, Gallery of Photography Ireland and Arctic Paper.

 Maria Kapajeva (Estonia/UK) received MA in Photographic Studies at the University of Westminster (UK, 2013) and BA (Hons) Photography at the University for the Creative Arts (UK, 2009).
 She won numerous awards including A Woman’s Work Award via Creative Europe Programme (2020), Runner-Up Award at FOKUS Video Art Festival (Denmark, 2018) and her first title You Can Call Him Another Man has been shortlisted for the Aperture Photobook Award in 2018.
 She was invited to various residencies including the most recent at Laznia Centre for Contemporary Arts in Poland (2020).
 Her work has been exhibited and screened internationally including the most recent Estonian Museum of Applied Art & Design (2020), Vilnius Gallery of Photography (LIthuania, 2020), Latvian Museum of Photography (2019), CBS Digital Art Space (Denmark, 2019), RIBOCA Biennial (Latvia, 2018), Kaunas Photography Gallery (Lithuania, 2018), Luminocity Video Art Festival (Canada, 2018), Narva Art Residency (Estonia, 2017), WOAK Gallery (Poland, 2017), Detroit Oloman Gallery (USA, 2017), NexT Film Festival (Romania, 2017) and Berlin Feminist Film Week (2016).